maarten-pennings/6502/3eeprom/README.md

 ## 3.6.
 EEPROM programmer V3

-I started the whole V2 programmer, because I wanted to add support for a bigger EEPROM.
+I started the V3 programmer, because I wanted to add support for a bigger EEPROM.
 Instead of the 2k chips (AT28C16), I received 8k EEPROMs [AT28C64](https://www.aliexpress.com/item/33024751334.html).
 I ordered a set of five.
 However, out of these five, I cannot _write_ a single one ... grrr.
 Is this broken hardware again?
 On my inquiry I got a one-line response "Tested goods have no problem".

-I did order new 8k EEPROMs, but again from China, so have to wait.
+I did order new 8k EEPROMs, and they do work on my programmer...

-Adding support for the bigger EEPROM should be feasible; the figure below shows the two compared.
+Adding support for the bigger EEPROM is relatively easy: they have a large overlap in pinout.
+The figure below shows the two compared.

 ![AT28C16 vs AT28C64](AT28Cxx.png)

 Note that we have problems for two pins: NC/VIN and A11/nWE.
 If we can believe the datasheet, the NC is really not connected, so wiring VIN should not be a problem.
-For the A11/nWE we need a simple mux - we can make one with a single quad-NAND.
+For the A11/nWE we need a simple mux - we can make one with a single quad-NAND, see the schematic in the lower right of the diagram above.

-Software improvements
+Software improvements made for V3
 - Added support for AT28C64
+- Removed the fast writes (polling) and reverted to time-out because it was not stable
 - Added support for chip-enable
 - Added 'select' button to speed up address stepping
 - Buttons can no also select EEPROM type and enable